What to Know About Breast Reconstruction Surgery

 Breast reconstruction is a surgical procedure done to rebuild a patient’s breast after a mastectomy.
 It is considered major surgery, and the patient will be sedated or put under general anesthesia.
-Women who get breast reconstruction are under a lot of emotional stress, Dr. Barone and Dr. Koltz understand this and strive to help their patients be comfortable for the procedure.
+Women who get breast reconstruction are under a lot of emotional stress, Dr. Barone understands this and strives to help his patients be comfortable for the procedure.

 Breast Reconstruction Options

 The patient may undergo breast reconstruction immediately after the mastectomy or at a later date.
 The former procedure is called one-stage immediate breast reconstruction, while the latter is called two-stage delayed breast reconstruction.
 Women who are getting implants or need to undergo radiation therapy often choose two-stage delayed breast reconstruction.

 One-stage immediate breast restoration does offer its advantages.
 It requires less surgery, and the patient often enjoys a better-looking result.
 The chest tissues are easier for the surgeon to work with as they have not been damaged by scars or radiation therapy.